Certain jobs come with obvious dangers. However, in most cases, it’s the long-term health hazards that are worth worrying about.

 There are programs out there that can help to prevent repetitive strain injuries, dimming the screen to match the surrounding lighting or telling you when to take a break when you’ve been typing for too long.

-4. Lack of general health and safety
+4. Lack of General Health and Safety

 Employers are required to meet certain health and safety measures to limit harm against employees.
-This can include anything from providing protective equipment when using chemicals, preventing trip hazards and putting in place various fire safety.
+This can include anything from providing protective equipment when using chemicals, preventing trip hazards, and putting in place various fire safety.

-If these health and safety features haven’t been put into place and you are harmed, it could worth hiring a workers compensation lawyer who can help get you compensation to help cover your injury.
+If these health and safety features haven’t been put into place and you are harmed, it could worth hiring a workers compensation lawyer who can help get you the compensation to help cover your injury.

 When it comes to prevention, make sure that your employer is following guidelines and warn them if you think that extra health and safety measures could be put into action.
 In certain workplaces, protective equipment may be provided, but wearing it may not be enforced – make sure that you’re not neglecting this safety equipment.

-5. Lack of cleanliness
+5. Lack of Cleanliness

 Unclean equipment can help to spread bacteria and cause illness around the workplace.
-This could result in anything from mild sickness to something more serious such as Legionnaires caused by mould and dirty air conditioning.
+This could result in anything from mild sickness to something more serious such as Legionnaires caused by mold and dirty air conditioning.

 Much of this cleanliness may be the responsibility of the employer.
 However, there could be other times when it is the responsibility of the employee.
-Dirty mugs, crummy keyboards and unclean uniforms are some of the main culprits.
+Dirty mugs, crummy keyboards, and unclean uniforms are some of the main culprits.

-6. Work-related stress
+6. Work-related Stress